craigcabrey/k8s-unifi-controller/README.md

 ## Developing

 It's strongly recommended to use `virtualenv` or `venv`.
-Once you have a environment setup, simply install the dependencies: `pip install -r requirements.txt`.
+Once you have a environment setup, run `scripts/setup.sh`.

 There is a builting dry run mode which makes development much nicer.
 If you intend on submitting a pull request, please make sure to maintain the integrity of the dry run functionality.
 Likewise for code styling.
 There is a helper `prep.sh` for style & type checking.